karolinarb/ML-model-sagemaker-lambda/README.md

    - Step Functions also creates a model, endpoint configuration, and endpoint used for inference.
    - The SageMaker training job uses an algorithm from an ECR image.

+2. Use sg-endpoint.py script after executing the step function in console to invoke the endpoint

 ![diagram](.//ML4359-architecture-diagram-1.png)